Malaysia Air on rebound as missing flight search called off

 - Patty Murray, Maria Cantwell criticized for vote to block prescription drugs from Canada

+Bellew did not mention the Flight 370 disaster or the loss of another Boeing 777 carrying 298 people that was shot down over Ukraine months later in his speech to the group.

-Bellew said the airline is on track to meet key performance goals, including turning an annual profit by 2018 and relisting on the stock exchange the following year.
+He said the airline is on track to meet key performance goals, including turning an annual profit by 2018 and relisting on the stock exchange the following year.

 The company’s jets are carrying more passengers, including on its London route, he said.
-London is the carrier’s last remaining European route and one where it uses superjumbo Airbus A380 jets that must carry many passengers to be profitable.
+London is the carrier’s last remaining long-haul route and the only one where it uses superjumbo Airbus A380 jets that must carry many passengers to be profitable.

-Just months after Flight 370 disappeared, a second Malaysia Airlines Boeing 777 carrying 298 people was shot down over Ukraine.

-Those tragedies deepened the carrier’s already daunting troubles.
+The tragedies in 2014 deepened the carrier’s already daunting troubles.

 An unsustainable network of routes, high operating costs and archaic online systems were symptoms of chronic mismanagement that had saddled the airline with at least $1.7 billion in losses since 2011.